UWC2-APIDOC/to-do-service-public/docs/api/users-create-user.md

 | 500 | Internal server Error | Invalid JSON. |
 | ECONNREFUSED | N/A | Service is offline.
 Start the service and try again. |

-For more information about error handling, see  [Error handling codes](link to Mary Frances topic, tbd).
-@Bob, another class member selected to write a topic about error handling.
-I intend to link users to it here when I know the filename etc.